King Edward's School Home Old Edwardians Website

 1979

-Novelist and novel reviewer for the Guardian newspaper; among his novels are The Rotters' Club and The Closed Circle, featuring characters at a fictional equivalent of KES.
+Novelist and novel reviewer for the Guardian newspaper.
+Novels include The Rotters' Club and The Closed Circle, featuring characters at a fictional equivalent of KES.

 Coney, Michael Greatrex